4 or more

 Snowman Trek in Bhutan is one of the most beautiful treks in the whole Himalayas.
 Billed as the most difficult trek in the world due to altitude, duration and distance, far more people climb Mount Everest in Nepal than completing this alpine quest.
-Many return incomplete due to altitude sickness.
 The trek goes on northern Bhutan along the border with Tibet crossing thirteen Himalayan mountain passes some as high as 5000m.
-You will have spectacular mountain views of Jumolhari, Jichu Drake, Masangang, Tiger Mountain and Gangkar Puensum and other conspicuous peaks along the norther border.
+You will have spectacular views of Mt.
+Jumolhari, Jichu Drake, Masangang, Tiger Mountain and Gangkar Puensum and other conspicuous peaks along the northern border.

-You will drive 12km north of Paro valley from your hotel to the historic Drugyal Dzong ruins at 2,580m, from were your trek starts.
+You will drive 12km north of Paro valley from your hotel to the newly constructed Drugyal Dzong 2580m, from were your trek starts.
 Your trekking crew will be waiting here for you.
 After a brief meeting, you will walk downhill on a wide trail following the Pachhu (river), which then climbs gently traversing through well-maintained rice terraces and fields of millet.
 Soon the valley widens and the route enters an area of apple orchards, traditional farmhouses and the tiny settlements of Mitshi Zampa and Sangatan.
-You reach the army post of Gunitsawa at 2,850 after walking for a while through blue pine forest.
+You reach the army post of Gunitsawa at 2850 after walking for a while through blue pine forest.
 Here your trekking permit will be checked and stamped.
-This is the last stop before Tibet and border close to it.
-You will then cross Pachu River on a wooden bridge and then climb to Sharna Zampa at 2,870m.
+This is the last stop before Tibet.
+You will then cross Pachu River on a wooden bridge and climb to Sharna Zampa at 2870m.
 Just beyond Shana Zampa, there are several meadows surrounded by trees where you will camp for tonight.

 The trail again follows Pachhu (Paro river), ascending and descending through pine, oak and spruce forests.
 After 2 hours of continuous hiking and crossing several streams, you will reach at Shingkharap, a stone house at 3110m.
 A hot lunch will be served after crossing the bridge towards the left side of the river.
 Little ahead is the trail junction – left an old trade route and invasion from Tibet and right leading to the wooden bridge (we follow the right).
 After climbing up through rhododendron forests and finally crossing the bridge again, we reach our camp at 3750m, which is amidst beautiful meadows.